 From Öxarárfoss, most people turn back and return to the parking lot but we went a bit further and turned right to start walking towards the abandoned farm of Skogarkot.
 We had the park all for ourselves and enjoyed the peace and beauty of the place.
 We got to cross several ravines (some empty ones and some with water).

-At the end of this trail, we arrived at the famous Pingvallakirkja and the Prime Minister’s summer residence.
+At the end of this trail, we arrived at the famous Thingvallakirkja and the Prime Minister’s summer residence.

 Silfra Fissure and walking back to the car

 Our last stop of the hike was the Silfra Fissure.
-However, unless you are going to do some scuba diving, this looks like any other pond within the park so you can skip it if you’re tired.
+However, unless you are going to do scuba diving here, this looks like any other pond within the park so you can skip it if you’re tired or short on time.

 From there, we took the stairs to return to the beginning of the gorge and get back to the parking lot.